So it’s that time of year again when we look back at the past twelve months and review how we did. We did this for 2013, and now it’s time for 2014.

 New and updated games

-We published two new games in 2014: Death on the Dancefloor and A Speakeasy Murder.
+We published two new games in 2014: Murder on the Dancefloor and A Speakeasy Murder.
 We also updated one of our older games, Murder at Sea (originally All at Sea), bringing it into line with our current format.

 Sales of A Speakeasy Murder have started strongly, and in 2015 it may be challenging Hollywood Lies for a top three position.